pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 has been organized in two kinds of business enterprise.
 Short strips of film are processed for the amateur photographer by services available in every drug store.
-Long runs of moving picture film are processed at prices that may be much less per&nbsp;{%- include pagebreak.html canvas=289 col=2 -%}&nbsp;film area than those charged by the ordi- nary service.
+Long runs of moving picture film are processed at prices that may be much less per {% include pagebreak.html canvas=289 col=2 %} film area than those charged by the ordi- nary service.

 The short five-foot strips of film